Romani people: Other regions

-In Ukraine and Russia, the Roma populations are also Muslim as the families of Balkan migrants continue to live in these locations.
+In Ukraine and Russia, the Romani populations are Christian and Muslim.
 Their ancestors settled on the Crimean peninsula during the 17th and 18th centuries, but some migrated to Ukraine, southern Russia and the Povolzhie (along the Volga River).
-Formally, Islam is the religion that these communities align themselves with and the people are recognized for their staunch preservation of the Romani language and identity.
+These communities are recognized for their staunch preservation of the Romani language and identity.

-In Poland and Slovakia, their populations are Roman Catholic, many times adopting and following local, cultural Catholicism as a syncretic system of belief that incorporates distinct Roma beliefs and cultural aspects.
+In the Czech Republic, Poland and Slovakia, Romani populations are Roman or Greek Catholic, many times adopting and following local, cultural Catholicism as a syncretic system of belief that incorporates distinct Roma beliefs and cultural aspects.
 For example, many Polish Roma delay their Church wedding due to the belief that sacramental marriage is accompanied by divine ratification, creating a virtually indissoluble union until the couple consummate, after which the sacramental marriage is dissoluble only by the death of a spouse.
 Therefore, for Polish Roma, once married, one can't ever divorce.
 Another aspect of Polish Roma's Catholicism is a tradition of pilgrimage to the Jasna Góra Monastery.

-Most Eastern European Romanies are Roman Catholic, Eastern Orthodox, or Muslim.
-Those in Western Europe and the United States are mostly Roman Catholic or Protestant in southern Spain, many Romanies are Pentecostal, but this is a small minority that has emerged in contemporary times.
-In Egypt, the Romanies are split into Christian and Muslim populations.
+In southern Spain, many Romanies are Pentecostal, but this is a small minority that has emerged in contemporary times.
+The majority of the Romani people in France are Catholic or Protestant (mostly Pentecostal).